TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

 Close Press tab key to access skip links section.
 Press Alt+0 to access it anytime.
 Search Menu

-*   About HSBC
+*   About HSBC Skip to Our approach navigation

     *   Our purpose

     *   Our strategy
         *   The value of our network
-        *   Actions to capture value
+        *   Actions to capture value last item in this group
     *   Leadership

     *   Corporate governance
         *   Board committees
         *   Board responsibilities
-        *   Corporate governance codes
+        *   Corporate governance codes last item in this group
     *   Contact us